Find A Lake > Vilas County > Fishtrap Lake

 Vilas County, 339 Acres

-Fishtrap Lake has been monitored by volunteers since 2008.
+Fishtrap Lake was monitored by volunteers between 2008 and 2021.
 Volunteers monitor water clarity with a black and white Secchi disk.
 Volunteers are the source of the majority of Wisconsin's lake water quality data, and their dedication is greatly appreciated.
 Additional monitoring has been done through projects funded in part by DNR Lake Grants.
 Reports and graphs featuring data collected by volunteers, DNR staff and others can be viewed below.

 Water Quality Reports and Graphs